Written by on . Last updated February 15th, 2025.

 Nearby towns and cities

 This earthquake may have been felt in The Philippines .
-The closest significant population center near the earthquake is Balayan in Calabarzon, The Philippines.
-Balayan is located 10 kilometer (6 mi) west-northwest of the epicenter.
-The intensity of shaking and damage in Balayan is estimated to be around level III on the Modified Mercalli Intensity scale (weak shaking, probably no damage).
+The closest significant population center near the earthquake is Calatagan in Calabarzon, The Philippines.
+Calatagan is located 11 kilometer (7 mi) northwest of the epicenter.
+The intensity of shaking and damage in Calatagan is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).

 The table below provides an overview of all places in proximity of today's earthquake.
 Where available, the estimated intensity on the Modified Mercalli Intensity Scale in each place is included.
 Places where this information is omitted likely experienced little impact.